ASH1998/sentdex_scikit_machine_learning_tutorial_for_investing/README.md

 # sentdex's
 #### [Scikit-Learn tutorials for Machine Learning in Python for Investing](http://pythonprogramming.net/scikit-learn-tutorials-machine-learning-python-investing/ "Scikit-Learn tutorials for Machine Learning in Python for Investing")

-> This is the same code as in the videos, however a github repo makes it easy to grab the code using:
+> This is the same code as in the videos, but it's easier to grab the code using:
 > <sub><sup>```git clone https://github.com/cleesmith/sentdex_scikit_machine_learning_tutorial_for_investing.git```</sup></sub>
 > or click on the ```Download ZIP``` button above.